Sensory processing: Sensorimotor system

-Hand eye coordination is one example of sensory integration.
+Hand–eye coordination is one example of sensory integration.
 In this case, we require a tight integration of what we visually perceive about an object, and what we tactilely perceive about that same object.
 If these two senses were not combined within the brain, then one would have less ability to manipulate an object.
 Eye–hand coordination is the tactile sensation in the context of the visual system.
 The visual system is very static, in that it does not move around much, but the hands and other parts used in tactile sensory collection can freely move around.
 This movement of the hands must be included in the mapping of both the tactile and visual sensations, otherwise one would not be able to comprehend where they were moving their hands, and what they were touching and looking at.
 An example of this happening is looking at an infant.
 The infant picks up objects and puts them in his mouth, or touches them to his feet or face.
 All of these actions are culminating to the formation of spatial maps in the brain and the realization that "Hey, that thing that's moving this object is actually a part of me."
 Seeing the same thing that they are feeling is a major step in the mapping that is required for infants to begin to realize that they can move their arms and interact with an object.
 This is the earliest and most explicit way of experiencing sensory integration.

 Further research

-In the future, research on sensory integration will be used to better understand how different sensory modalities are incorporated within the brain to help us perform even the simplest of tasks.
-For example, we do not currently have the understanding needed to comprehend how neural circuits transform sensory cues into changes in motor activities.
-More research done on the sensorimotor system can help understand how these movements are controlled.
-This understanding can potentially be used to learn more about how to make better prosthetics, and eventually help patients who have lost the use of a limb.
-Also, by learning more about how different sensory inputs can combine can have profound effects on new engineering approaches using robotics.
-The robot's sensory devices may take in inputs of different modalities, but if we understand multisensory integration better, we might be able to program these robots to convey these data into a useful output to better serve our purposes.
+Research on sensory integration may be used to better understand how different sensory modalities are incorporated within the brain to perform tasks.
+For example, it is not currently understood how neural circuits transform sensory cues into changes in motor activities.
+More research on the sensorimotor system may help understand how these movements are controlled.
+This understanding could potentially be used to learn more about how to make better prosthetics, and help patients who have lost the use of a limb.
+By learning more about how different sensory inputs can combine, new engineering approaches using robotics may be developed.
+A robot's sensory devices may take in inputs of different modalities; if multisensory integration is better understood, robots might be programmed to convey these data into a useful output.